ImthathuHussain/ArchivalDocument/ArchivalFile.md

 ___
 |What is Archival?

    Archival is an File Management Systemn.
-The archive Document Consist process of storing documents that are no longer in use now in secure storage.
+The archive Document Consist process of storing documents that are no longer in use now on secure storage.

    Example : File Type- Doc, pdf, images, etc.